-The National Shrine of the Cross in the Woods is a remarkable sanctuary, especially considering its location in a sparsely-populated corner of the country (just a few miles south of the bridge that connects Upper and Lower Michigan).
+Michigan’s National Shrine of the Cross in the Woods is a remarkable spiritual site, especially considering its location in a sparsely-populated part of the country (just a few miles south of the bridge that connects Upper and Lower Michigan).
 The shrine reinforced my belief that sacred sites can be found virtually anywhere.

 Through the following years, the idea simmered.
 And in the meantime, other plans flowered.
 Under Brophy’s leadership, the little parish decided to build both a church and an outdoor gathering area that could accommodate the many visitors who come to the area in the summer.
 And at the dedication mass for the new church in 1949, Brophy talked about his dream of having a large cross on the property, funded by donations from around the world.

 Father Brophy’s vision became a reality in 1954, when a 55-foot wooden cross was erected.
 Five years later, a bronze image of the crucified Jesus (sculpted by Marshall Fredericks) was lifted into place.

 In 1997 a much larger church was constructed, one with large windows so that the cross could be clearly seen.